How To Tell Cubic Zirconia From Diamond?

 It's important to be aware of the numerous fakes out there if you're in the market for a new diamond.
 Cubic zirconia, a man-made gemstone, is the most popular method of selling phony stones to naive customers.

-Diamond stimulants have existed for years.
+Diamond simulants have existed for years.
 CZ, or Synthetic Cubic Zirconia, is one of the newest and most popular.
 A casual observer might mistake them for diamonds.
 However, a few simple tests will reveal that they are not real diamonds at all.
 One of the first steps in the lab grading process is to screen certified diamonds for simulants and synthetics using sophisticated instruments.

 A few telltale signals jewelers may utilize to assist in distinguishing between diamonds and cubic zirconia when inspected attentively.